phalpern/WG21-halpern/noop_constructor_destructor.md

 of the CWG.
-Nevertheless, we can expect wording changes will be necessary in the section on object lifetime [basic.life] and may be necessary in the sections for postfix expressions [expr.post], and unary expressions [expr.unary].  although noop constructors and destructors are not user-defined, there is possibly some impact on the section for special member functions [special].
+Nevertheless, we can expect wording changes will be necessary in the section on object lifetime [basic.life] and may be necessary in the sections for postfix expressions [expr.post], and unary expressions [expr.unary].
+Although noop constructors and destructors are not user-defined, there is possibly some impact on the section for special member functions [special].
 It is unlikely that there would be any impact on the wording around access to volatile objects [intro.execution], but only a core